Guide to Park City

 But, tell me about the food, Em!

 Yuki Yama – My absolute favorite restaurant in Park City.
 The sushi is unlike anything I’ve had anywhere else.
-If you go, be sure to order off my favorites menu! 🙂 This includes the Miso soup, Pork Ramen, Wagyu Oxtail, and Baby Back Ribs for apps and shareable entrees.
+If you go, be sure to order off my favorites menu! 🙂 This includes the Miso soup, Pork Ramen (INCREDIBLE!), Wagyu Oxtail, and Baby Back Ribs for apps and shareable entrees.
 If Sushi is more your vibe, you can’t go wrong with the Spicy Tuna Roll, Executive Roll, Bruce Lee Roll, Chiller Roll, and Green Hornet Roll.
 I assume they are ALL good – but Michael is allergic to shellfish, so these are the ones he could safely eat and they were all YUM.

 Tupelo – A farm to table restaurant with globally inspired food.
 If you make it here for dinner, be sure to start with the honey butter biscuits as an appetizer!
 We also really enjoyed the Pork Tenderloin and Elk Bolognese as main entrees.